Figma IPO: How to buy Figma shares

 Sign up to Stake and join 500k+ investors accessing the ASX & Wall St all in one place.

-Figma is a technology firm that specialises in tools for digital design and collaboration.
-It was founded by Dylan Field (the current CEO) and Evan Wallace in 2012.
-It is based in San Francisco.
+Figma is a cloud-based software company focusing on digital design and team collaboration.
+It was founded by Dylan Field and Evan Wallace in 2012.
+It is based in San Francisco, with Field currently serving as CEO.

-Figma’s platform supports a wide range of tasks, from crafting user interfaces and prototypes to gathering feedback and preparing assets for developers.
-The company has expanded into AI features designed to streamline routine design work.
-It’s also been integrating more closely with other software tools in product development.
+Its platform supports a wide range of tasks, from building user interfaces and prototypes to gathering feedback and preparing assets for developers.
+It also introduced AI features to streamline routine design work while integrating with other product development software tools.

-In 2022, software giant Adobe announced a proposed $20 billion acquisition of Figma, which would have been one of the biggest deals in the software sector.
-However, in 2023, the two companies called off the merger following regulatory concerns in multiple regions.
+In 2022, software giant Adobe proposed a $20 billion acquisition of Figma.
+But a year later, the two companies called off the merger following regulatory concerns in multiple regions.
 Adobe paid Figma a breakup fee of US$1b.

 Who owns Figma?